Myryos/p2_092022_Python/README.md

 ## How To Run

-In the folder just cloned, use one of these following commands :
+To run the scrapper, use one of these following commands :

 ```
 python bookScrap.py